Pukabyte/rerouterr/README.md

 - `genres`: List of genres that the rule applies to.
 Optional.
 - `exclude_keywords`: Keywords to exclude.
 If a request contains any of these keywords, it will not match this rule.
 Optional.
 - `include_keywords`: Keywords that must be included for a request to match this rule.
 Optional.
+- `content_ratings`: List of ratings that the rule applies to.
+Optional.
+- `original_language`: Original language the rule applies to.
+Optional.

 #### Apply Section
 - `root_folder`: The directory where the media should be stored if the rule is applied.
 Required.